hashicorp/terraform-website/content/source/docs/enterprise/api/run.html.md

 3. [Create a Run on the workspace](#create-a-run); this is done automatically when a configuration file is uploaded.
 4. [Create and queue an apply on the run](#apply); if auto-apply is not enabled.

+Alternately, you can create a run with a pre-existing configuration version, even one from another workspace.
+This is useful for promoting known good code from one workspace to another.

 ## Create a Run

-A run performs a plan and apply on the last configuration version created and using the variables set in the workspace.
+A run performs a plan and apply on the last configuration version created and uses the variables set in the workspace.

 | Method | Path           |
 | :----- | :------------- |